-To ensure the reliability of energy now and in the future, we maintain existing infrastructure and invest in new and replacement infrastructure.
+To ensure the reliability of energy now and in the future, we maintain existing and invest in new and replacement infrastructure, and research innovative technologies.
 We also provide cost-effective and efficient energy solutions to our customers and advocate for energy efficiency to reduce costs.

 We commit to doing our part to provide access to secure, reliable, affordable energy by: